 - Pay off your house as quickly as possible.

-- Practice planting a garden, it’s so relaxing when you dig in the earth God gave us to grow our own food.
+- Practice planting a garden, it’s so relaxing when you dig into the earth God gave us to grow our own food.

 Chalkboard: AdobeStock_102972988 by Marek